AutherOrg/auther-api/README.md

 ## Customization

-See .env.example and adapt your .env
+See .env.example and adapt your .env file.

 ## General discussion, installation and configuration help